Nurou/pathfinder-vis/documentation/reports/week04.md

 # Problems/Issues

-No major ones this week.
+No sticking ones this week.

 # What next?